dy/sprae/r&d.md

   - some mess with proto access
     ~ must be improved
   - no circular update detection
+  + allows detecting precisely what array ops were performed, to apply corresponding DOM updates

 3. Signals proxy
   + medium performance